-PN 204 - Pharmacology, Dosage Calculation & Medication Administration:
+PN 204 - Introduction to Clinical Pharmacology:

-The purpose of this course is to teach practical nursing students how to safely administer medications by teaching them the basic principles of dosage calculation, introductory pharmacology concepts, and safe medication administration techniques.
-This course will use the classroom, skills lab setting and lab simulation to meet course objectives.
-The course will teach students how to accurately calculate medication dosages using the formula method and parenteral intravenous calculation formulas.
+The purpose of this course is to teach practical nursing students how to safely administer medications by teaching introductory pharmacology concepts, and safe medication administration techniques.
 The course includes introductory concepts of pharmacology including concepts of pharmacokinetics and pharmacodynamics as well as the drug development and regulation process.
-This course will also focus on the principles of safe medication administration.
-This course follows PN 202 & PN 203 1 credit
+This course runs congruently with PN 202.
+1 credit